Western Sydney Regional Organisation of Councils: History

-In addition WSROC prepares State and Federal Election Issues Papers, comprising a set of one-page sheets identifying up to ten key issues for every major policy area.
-These are distributed to the candidates and leaders of all the major parties in the run-up to each election, with the issues papers and the party responses published on the WSROC website.

-Not all of WSROC's campaigns have succeeded, but even in these cases the organisation has usually had some impact on the policy debate.
-The organisation's advocacy has probably been least effective in relation to persuading state governments to make major investments in the region's public transport infrastructure, though WSROC was involved in the successful campaigns for the Westlink M7 Motorway, the South West Rail Link and the North West Rail Link which have been completed.
+Recent achievements

+On 8 November 2023, ABC News reported that WSROC has called on the NSW Government to move the deadline for food and organic waste (FOGO) collections to 2035.

+The NSW Government's waste and sustainable materials strategy currently requires the separation of household food and garden organic waste by 2030.

+In August 2022, the NSW Minister for Infrastructure, Minister for Cities, and Minister for Active Transport, Rob Stokes MP, joined The Walking Volunteers to officially launch a new 80-kilometre stretch of the Great West Walk from Katoomba to Emu Plains.

+Other major initiatives by WSROC include establishing the Greater Sydney Heat Taskforce and overseeing the Heat Smart City Plan, a five-year multi-sector plan to put in place systems and mechanisms to protect Greater Sydney from the impacts of extreme heat.

+WSROC also has oversight of the Cumberland Plain Conservation Plan (CPCP) Program in partnership with the NSW Department of Planning Housing and Infrastructure.

+The CPCP offers compliance support to councils to reduce and prevent illegal vegetation clearance on the Sydney Cumberland Plain regions and to provide support to First Nations communities in the region.

+WSROC also oversees the Western Sydney Energy Program in conjunction with Western Sydney councils to achieve energy, cost and emission savings.
+The program's current aspiration is to reduce Western Sydney's annual carbon emissions by 200,000 tonnes per year.

+Over the last 10 years, WSROC has attracted some $20 million in project grants, enabling it to undertake major regional projects, prepare original research, undertake community engagement programs, strategic planning and professional development for council staff, achieving significant economies of scale for its members.

 Structure

 All member councils make an equal annual contribution to the operating costs of WSROC and have equal voting rights on the organisation's board, which is its primary decision-making body.

 The WSROC board comprises two voting directors from each member council who serve a four-year term concurrent with their councillor terms.
 The directors in turn elect the organisation's president and other executive positions.
 The organisation is supported by a small regional secretariat.
 Several professional committees made up of staff from member Councils also assist in implementing the work program.

 The Board sets WSROC's strategic plan and work program through a planning forum held every four years and regularly reviewed.
 The work program centres on WSROC's primary role – to lobby for the councils and communities of Western Sydney – but the organisation also undertakes a number of other "typical" ROC roles such as regional project development and management, resource sharing between councils and supporting regional joint purchase initiatives.